Looking for the best watches for small wrists? Sick of oversized, bulky watches that look way too big for you? You’re in the right place!

 How Many Watches Do You Need?

-Unless you’re a watch enthusiast or collector, you don’t need tons of different watches in your collection.
 At the very least, make sure you have one dress watch and one casual watch (like a diver).
+Unless you’re a watch enthusiast or collector, you don’t need many different watches in your collection.

-Your casual watch can be a diver, a field watch, a chronograph or whatever style you like.
-You can go with a leather, metal, rubber, nylon or canvas strap.
+Your casual watch can be a diver, a field watch, a chronograph, or whatever style you like.
+You can wear a leather, metal, rubber, nylon, or canvas strap.

-Since almost all watches have interchangeable bands (e.g., NATO straps), it’s a good idea to keep some extras on hand (pun intended).
+Almost all watches have interchangeable bands (e.g., NATO straps).
+So, it’s a good idea to keep some extras on hand (pun intended).

-A new strap will change the whole vibe of a watch, and it’s a lot cheaper than buying a whole new watch.
-The Timex Weekender is a great example of a budget watch that can be dressed up or down with different bands.
+A new strap can change a watch’s vibe.
+Plus, it’s a lot cheaper than buying a whole new watch.
+For example, the Timex Weekender is a great budget watch that you can dress up or down with different bands.

-Stick with 18mm or 20mm straps (22mm will be too wide), and try to experiment with different materials and colors.
+For watches for small wrists, stick with 18mm or 20mm straps (22mm will be too wide).
+Additionally, try to experiment with different materials and colors.

-Here are answers to some commonly asked questions about watches for smaller wrists:
+Here are answers to commonly asked questions about watches for men with smaller wrists:

-Anything watch under 40mm should be good for a smaller wrist, but to be safe, try to wear watches that are 38mm or smaller.
+Any watch under 40mm should be suitable for a smaller wrist.
+To be safe, try to wear 38mm or smaller watches.

-Use this watch size calculator if you’re not sure how to find the best size.
+You can use a watch size calculator if you’re unsure how to find the best size.

 Do Watches Look Good on Small Wrists?

 Yes!
-As long as they’re the right size, watches looks great on smaller wrists.
+As long as they’re the right size, watches look great on smaller wrists.

 Can Guys With Small Wrists Wear Big Watches?

-You can wear whatever size watch you like, but big watches look oversized on smaller wrists (making your wrist look smaller and thinner).
+You can wear whatever size watch you like.
+However, big watches look oversized on smaller wrists.
+They make your wrist look smaller and thinner.

 There’s nothing wrong with having smaller wrists.
-If you want your wrist to look bigger, try wearing a smaller watch.
+If you want your wrist to look bigger, wear a smaller watch.

-There is no universal definition of “small wrist” but anything under 6.5″ around could be considered slender.
+There is no universal definition of “small wrist.”
+But anything under 6.5″ around may be considered slender.

 Why Do I Have Tiny Wrists?

-Wrist size is mostly genetically determined.
-Body fat percentage can increase or decrease the size of your wrist, but your bones and joints don’t change.
+Your genetics mainly determine wrist size.
+Body fat percentage can increase or decrease wrist size, but bones and joints don’t change.

 How Tight Should a Watch Be?

-A watch should be tight enough that the case doesn’t slide around to the underside of your wrist, but not so tight that it cuts of circulation or leaves a deep indentation on your skin.
+A watch should be tight enough that the case doesn’t slide around to the underside of your wrist.
+On the other hand, it should not circulation or leave a deep indentation on your skin.

 small wrists? what about extremely small wrists? mine measures just under 6 inches, 5.8 maybe .. i acquired a bulova marine star watch with the gold link bracelet a year ago or so , and i was shocked at how oversized the bracelet was for my wrist .. for me, this was like an arm watch .. becuz i would have to move it halfway up my arm for it to fit snugly.. a bit ridiculous looking to say the least .. why do watch makers make the bracelet so damn big ? why can’t they offer options as to the size of the bracelet? i’ve since bought a few more watches and all the ones with the metal bracelets are still way too big for me … shoot even the leather band with the adjustment fitting holes, at the tightest hole position, is still a bit too loose fitting .. soooooooooo frustrating not having a watch that fits my wrist perfectly .. yes, i know you can take your watch to someone and have links removed to make it fit , but damn, that’s such an inconvenience as well as cost …